 You know spring is around the corner when you spot the first earthworm after the winter lull.
-The bees come out of the hibernation bubble they have been nesting in—the winter imagery of crunchy frosted autumn leaves, changes to the sprouting of fresh green grass.
-Wildflowers blossom everywhere, creating a psychedelic bed for the woods, as the bees restlessly pollinate.
-All these together symbolizes the return of fertility.
-Birdsongs become more prolonged, and your time indoors shorter.
+The bees come out of their hibernation bubble—the winter imagery of crunchy frosted autumn leaves changes to the sprouting of fresh green grass.
+Wildflowers blossom everywhere, creating a psychedelic bed for the woods, as the bees begin to pollinate restlessly.
+All these together symbolize the return of fertility.
+Birdsongs become prolonged, and your time indoors shorter.
 It is also the time to go out and catch the last gifts of the winter earth.

-As a child, I had little or no exposure to a wild forest foraging – even though backyard fruit-picking was an inherent part of my growing up.
+As a child, I had little or no exposure to wild forest foraging – even though backyard fruit-picking was an inherent part of my growing up.
 We always knew which street had the most abundant trees, and which ones remained uncared for.
 Every season brought with itself a new sidewalk flavor, and stealing mangoes in summer from the neighbor’s garden was an undisputed tradition.
 From plucking chaulai (amaranth greens) for my mum growing wild in our parking lot, to staining my hands while picking Indian mulberries from the pavement trees in my neighborhood.
-The Delhi I grew up in was much greener – in the early ’90s when social media was still not born, my urban scavenging adventures remained (somewhat) unperturbed.
+The Delhi I grew up in was greener – in the early ’90s when social media dint exist, my urban scavenging adventures remained unperturbed.

 After moving to Italy, the definition of “foraging” became a mere lifestyle.
 Every changing month brought in a new set of wild herbs.
 We started last year in Autumn with porcini and other edible fungi.
 Fast-forward to my current landscape of winter, slowly giving it away to spring, as earth’s dormant microorganisms come alive.
 Dandelion roots are one of the first edible delights bursting from the earth with the changing season — before spring officially makes a grand come back with all its glory.

 Beginning of the foraging season